Erdbeergeist/bloomR/README.md

 train <- data %>% sample_frac(.7)
 test <- data %>% anti_join(train, by = 'name')

-# Initializing with a desired false positive rate
+# Initializing with a desired false positive probability
 b <- new(BloomFilter,
          num_elements = as.integer(190),
          epsilon = as.numeric(0.02),